 Check the online catalog or contact your advisor.

 Students who have taken the Chemistry Advanced Placement exam in high school—and had their official score sent to the Michigan Tech Admissions Office from the College Board—will be sent a letter from the Admissions Office indicating if they will be receiving credit.
 The guidelines for receiving Chemistry Advanced Placement exam credit are as follows:

 A score of 3: Credit granted: CH1150, CH1151, CH1153 for 5 credits

 A score of 4 or 5: Credit granted: CH1150, CH1151, CH1153, CH1160, CH1161, CH1163 for 10 credits

 The credits will automatically be recorded on your transcript.
 If the student had already registered for a chemistry class during web registration, when the Advanced Placement credits are received, the chemistry class will automatically be dropped from their schedule.

-In some cases, a student may decide to turn down the advance placement credits.
+In some cases, a student may decide to turn down the Advanced Placement credits.
 This may occur when a student feels that they want to build a stronger foundation in chemistry and/or take the same sequence of courses as the other students in their major.
-Advance Placement Chemistry doesn’t always cover everything that is covered in first-year chemistry.
-If a student decides to turn down the advance placement credits, the student must go to the Registrar's Office to sign a form waiving the credits before enrolling in the chemistry class.
+Advanced Placement Chemistry doesn’t always cover everything that is covered in first-year chemistry.
+If a student decides to turn down the advanced placement credits, the student must go to the Registrar's Office to sign a form waiving the credits before enrolling in the chemistry class.